NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/common.rst

    Job 520894 (not serial) finished for user Raghu.Reddy in partition theia with exit code 0:0
    _______________________________________________________________
    End Epilogue v19.04.17 Fri May 17 17:07:10 UTC 2019
-   tfe07.%
+   $

 Submitting an Interactive Job
 -----------------------------

 An interactive job is useful for tasks, such as debugging, that require interactive access with a program as it runs.
-With SLURM there are two ways to run jobs interactively, srun or salloc.
+With Slurm there are two ways to run jobs interactively, srun or salloc.
 We recommend that you use salloc.

 For example, to request two nodes for 30 min (with X11 forwarding so that you